Transforming metrics on a line bundle to the Okounkov body: Introduction

 In section 7 we show how one can use Bernstein-Markov norms instead of supremum norms in the construction of the Chebyshev transform.

 The proof of Theorem \ref{mainintro} follows in section 8.

+The Monge-Amp\`ere energy of metrics is introduced in section 9.
+We state the result of Berman-Boucksom which says that the metric volume is equal to a certain Monge-Amp\`ere energy.

-Section 9 discusses previuos results.
+Section 10 discusses previuos results.

-In subsection 9.1 we observe that if we in (\ref{introformula}) let $\varphi$ be equal to $\psi+1,$ then we recover Theorem A in \cite{Lazarsfeld}, i.e. that
+In subsection 10.1 we observe that if we in (\ref{introformula}) let $\psi$ be equal to $\varphi+1,$ then we recover Theorem A in \cite{Lazarsfeld}, i.e. that

-In subsection 9.2 we move on to clarify the connection to the classical Chebyshev constants.
-We see that if we embed $\mathbb{C}$ into $\mathbb{P}^1$ and choose our weights wisely then formula (\ref{introformula}) gives us the classical result in potential theory that the Chebyshev constant and transfinite diamter of a regular compact set in $\mathbb{C}$ coincides.
+In subsection 10.2 we move on to clarify the connection to the classical Chebyshev constants.
+We see that if we embed $\mathbb{C}$ into $\mathbb{P}^1$ and choose our metrics wisely then formula (\ref{introformula}) gives us the classical result in potential theory that the Chebyshev constant and transfinite diamter of a regular compact set in $\mathbb{C}$ coincides.
 See subsection 9.2 for definitions.

-Subsection 9.3 studies the case of a toric manifold, with a torus invariant line bundle and invariant weights.
-We calculate the Chebyshev transforms, and observe that for invariant weights, the Chebyshev transform equals the Legendre transform of the weight seen as a function on $\mathbb{R}^n$.
+Subsection 10.3 studies the case of a toric manifold, with a torus invariant line bundle and invariant metrics.
+We calculate the Chebyshev transforms, and observe that for invariant metrics, the Chebyshev transform equals the Legendre transform of the metric seen as a function on $\mathbb{R}^n$.

-We show in section 10 that if the line bundle is ample, the Chebyshev transform is defined on the zero-fiber of the Okounkov body, not only in the interior.
-Using the Ohsawa-Takegoshi extension theorem we prove that
+We show in section 11 that if the first holomorphic coordinate $z_1$ defines a smooth submanifold $Y$ not contained in the augmented base locus of $L$ then the Chebyshev transform will be bounded near the interior of the zero-fiber of $\Delta(L),$ denoted by $\Delta(L)_0.$ It follows that the transform can be continuously extended to that part.

+We also note that one can define another Cheyshev transform $c_{X|Y},$ defined on the interior of the zero fiber, by looking at a restricted subadditive function.
+When the line bundle is ample we prove, using the Ohsawa-Takegoshi extension theorem, that